 - Oriental Philology—Chinese Philology (Faculty of Philology) – programme in Polish

-- Japanese Studies (Faculty of International and Political Studies) – programme in Polish
+- Studies on Japan (Faculty of International and Political Studies) – programme in Polish

-- Korean Studies (Faculty of International and Political Studies) – programme in Polish
+- Studies on Korea (Faculty of International and Political Studies) – programme in Polish

 - Strategic Studies on Asia (Faculty of International and Political Studies) – programme in Polish